The Extrude SOP can be used for:

 Note: The shape of the cross-section is always relative to its first vertex, so shifting the entire cross-section curve will have no effect.
 Also, only the X and Y axes of the curve are used i.e. Z position values are ignored.

-Warning: If you take a default output from a Text SOP and Extrude it, it will have bad rendering artifacts as it's extruding each of the triangles of the triangulated letters.
+Warning: If you take a default output from a Text SOP and Extrude it, it may have bad rendering artifacts (and too many polygons) as it's extruding each of the triangles of the triangulated letters.
 You need to change the Output parameter of the Text SOP to Closed Polygons.
 See OP Snippets.

 Parameters - Page